-Contents Page ntroduction 3 Definitions.
-5 Disclosures in Annual Report 6 First: Procedures followed by the Group in implementing the provisions of this Code 6 Second: Disclosure of any violations committed during the year, including violations and penalties imposed for Ü non-compliance with the implementation of any of the principles or provisions of this Code, their reasons, the remedial measures taken, and ways to avoid the same in the future 7 Third: Disclosure of information relating to Board Members and Committees and Senior Executive Management in , the Group and their responsibilities, powers and activities during the year, as well as their remunerations 8 A. Board Members 8 B. Board Committees 10 Audit & Risk Management Committee 10 2.
-Nominations and Remuneration Committee 10 C. Senior Executive Management in the Group and their responsibilities, powers and work during the year, as well as their remunerations 11 D. Remunerations 11 Fourth: Disclosure of the procedures of risk management and internal control of the Group, including the supervision of financial affairs, investments, and any relevant information 12 Fifth: Disclosure of Committees' work, including number of meetings held and their recommendations 12 Sixth: Disclosure of the procedures followed by the Group in identifying, assessing and managing risks; comparative analysis of the Group's risk factors; and discussion of the systems in place to address drastic or unexpected market changes 12 Seventh: Disclosure of the Board's performance assessment, Board members' commitment to achieving the Group's interest, performing Committees' work, and attending the meetings of the Board and its Committees; and disclosure of the Senior Executive Management's performance assessment regarding the implementation of the internal control system and risk management including identification of the number of appeals, complaints, proposals, notifications and the way followed by the Board to address regulatory issues 15 Eighth: Disclosure of failures into applying the internal control system, wholly or partly, or weaknesses in the implementation thereof; and disclosure of contingencies that have affected or may affect the Group's financial performance, and the procedures followed by the Group in addressing internal control failures (particularly the problems disclosed in the Group's annual reports and financial statements) 16 Ninth: Disclosure of the Group's compliance with applicable Stock Market (QE) listing and disclosure rules and requirements 16 Tenth: Disclosure of any conflict or dispute to which the Group is party, including arbitration and lawsuits 16 Eleventh: Disclosure of operations and transactions entered into by the Group with any "Related Party" 19 1.
-Board Charter 20 2.
-Board Responsibilities 20 3.
-Board Chairman 21 4.
-Board Members' Obligations 22 5.
-Invitation for Meetings 22 6.
-Board Secretary 23 7.
-Board Committees 24 8.
-Committee Meetings 25 9.
-Internal Control System 26 10.
-External Control 27 11.
-Disclosure and Transparency Requirements 27 12.
-Stakeholder Rights 28 13.
-Shareholders' Rights Related to General Assembly 29 14.
-Facilitating Effective Participation in General Assembly & Voting 30 15.
-Shareholders' Rights Regarding Dividends Distribution 30 16.
-Shareholders' Rights Regarding Major Transactions 31 17.
-Stakeholders' Rights (Non-Shareholders) 32 18.
-The Group's Corporate Social Responsibility 32 Twelfth: Management's Report of Internal Control Over Financial Reporting 33 Thirteenth: Managements' Report on Compliance with QFMA Law and Relevant Legislations Including the Code 36
+Contents Page ntroduction 3 Definitions 5 Disclosures in Annual Report 6 First: Procedures followed by the Group in implementing the provisions of this Code 6 Second: Disclosure of any violations committed during the year, including violations and penalties imposed for U non-compliance with the implementation of any of the principles or provisions of this Code, their reasons, the remedial measures taken, and ways to avoid the same in the future 7 Third: Disclosure of information relating to Board Members and Committees and Senior Executive Management in , the Group and their responsibilities, powers and activities during the year, as well as their remunerations 8 A. Board Members 8 Board Charter 10 Board Charter Board Responsibilities 10 3.
+Board Chairman 11 4.
+Board Members' Obligations 12 5.
+Invitation for Meetings 12 6.
+Board Secretary 14 7.
+Board Committees 15 8.
+Committee Meetings 16 9.
+Internal Control System 16 10.
+External Control 17 11.
+Disclosure and Transparency Requirements 17 12.
+Stakeholder Rights 19 13.
+Shareholders' Rights Related to General Assembly 19 14.
+Facilitating Effective Participation in General Assembly & Voting 20 15.
+Shareholders' Rights Regarding Dividends Distribution 20 16.
+Shareholders' Rights Regarding Major Transactions 21 17.
+Stakeholders' Rights (Non-Shareholders) 22 18.
+The Group's Corporate Social Responsibility 22 B. Board Committees 22 1.
+Audit & Risk Management Committee 22 2.
+Nominations and Remuneration Committee 23 C. Senior Executive Management in the Group and their responsibilities, powers and work during the year, as well as their remunerations 24 D. Remunerations 24 Fourth: Disclosure of the procedures of risk management and internal control of the Group, including the supervision of financial affairs, investments, and any relevant information 24 Fifth: Disclosure of Committees' work, including number of meetings held and their recommendations 25 Sixth: Disclosure of the procedures followed by the Group in identifying, assessing and managing risks; comparative analysis of the Group's risk factors; and discussion of the systems in place to address drastic or unexpected market changes 25 Seventh: Disclosure of the Board's performance assessment, Board members' commitment to achieving the Group's interest, performing Committees' work, and attending the meetings of the Board and its Committees; and disclosure of the Senior Executive Management's performance assessment regarding the implementation of the internal control system and risk management including identification of the number of appeals, complaints, proposals, notifications and the way followed by the Board to address regulatory issues 27 Eighth: Disclosure of failures into applying the internal control system, wholly or partly, or weaknesses in the implementation thereof; and disclosure of contingencies that have affected or may affect the Group's financial performance, and the procedures followed by the Group in addressing internal control failures (particularly the problems disclosed in the Group's annual reports and financial statements) 28 Ninth: Disclosure of the Group's compliance with applicable Stock Market (QE) listing and disclosure rules and requirements 28 Tenth: Disclosure of any conflict or dispute to which the Group is party, including arbitration and lawsuits 28 Eleventh: Disclosure of operations and transactions entered into by the Group with any "Related Party" 31 Twelfth: Management's Report of Internal Control Over Financial Reporting 31 Thirteenth: Managements' Report on Compliance with OFMA Law and Relevant Legislations Including the Code .
+34